 Vancouver Lake is special – let’s protect it!

-It is clear that Vancouver Lake represents a unique community asset with unlimited possibilities for improved recreational access, economic development, and water quality improvements.
+It is clear that Vancouver Lake represents a unique community asset with possibilities for water quality improvements, and enhanced recreational access.
 As long as we take care of it, the lake has much to offer.
 Learn more about the Friends of Vancouver Lake here!